kristinashirk/digital-tech/_posts/2019-09-02-HTML - Getting Started.md

 1. In the Template_Website repository GitHub Desktop, select **Branch > New Branch**.
 	a.
 In the Name field, enter “gh-pages”.
     b.
 Select Create Branch.
 In the GitHub Pages dashboard, you will see that your current branch is “gh-pages”.

 2. Select Publish branch to push the **gh-pages** branch to GitHub online.

 3. Check that the **gh-pages** branch was successfully created by ensuring your **Template_Website** repository has two branches.

 4. To view your published website, enter https://pages.github.umn.edu/​username​/Template_Website/ into the address bar of your browser.

 **Create a new HTML file**
 1. In Atom, **File > New File**

 2. Add your HTML content

 3. **File > Save**, name your new file “Example.html” and save to the **Template_Website** folder located on your desktop.

 **Push new files and changes to your published website**
 1. Head over to GitHub Desktop.
 It will recognize that a change has been made to your local git repository.

 2. Commit the changes to the **gh-pages** branch.

+3. Select **Push to origin** to send your changes to GitHub online.

 Continue using this procedure to add new content and publish changes to your GitHub Pages website.